The Practice = The ‘Controller’.

 without prejudice to clause 2.5.1, the Processor shall ensure that Agreement Data will only be used by the Processor to the extent required to provide the Services.
 The Processor shall not without the express prior written consent of the Controller (a) convert any Agreement Data into anonymised, pseudonymised, depersonalised, aggregated or statistical data; (b) use any Agreement Data for “big data” analysis or purposes; or (c) match any Agreement Data with or against any other Personal Data (whether the Processor’s or any third party’s);

-not permit any Processing of Agreement Data outside the European Economic Area without the Controller’s prior written consent which may be subject to conditions at the Controller’s discretion (unless the Processor or Authorised Sub-Processors are required to transfer the Agreement Data, to comply with European Union or European Member State Applicable Laws and such laws prohibit notice to the Controller on public interest grounds);
+not permit any Processing of Agreement Data outside the UK or the European Economic Area without the Controller’s prior written consent which may be subject to conditions at the Controller’s discretion (unless the Processor or Authorised Sub-Processors are required to transfer the Agreement Data, to comply with UK, European Union or European Member State Applicable Laws and such laws prohibit notice to the Controller on public interest grounds);

 responding to requests for exercising the Data Subject’s rights under the Data Protection Legislation, including by appropriate technical and organisational measures, insofar as this is possible;

 The Processor shall make available to the Controller all information necessary to demonstrate compliance with the obligations laid down in this clause 2 and allow for and contribute to audits, including inspections, conducted by the Controller or another auditor mandated by the Controller.
-The Processor shall immediately inform the controller if, in its opinion, an instruction infringes this Regulation or other Union or Member State data protection provisions.
+The Processor shall immediately inform the controller if its instructions infringe UK, European Union or European Member State Applicable data protection Laws or provisions.

 Subject to the Controller and its auditors entering into reasonable confidentiality obligations, the Processor warrants and undertakes on a continuing basis that it shall at any time upon request of the Controller, on reasonable notice and during regular business hours, at no cost to the Controller: